Java: Gridbag Layout Manager (swing)

 |__________________________________|

-*This is a simple Frame with only 4 items:
+*This is a simple Frame with only four items:

 2 JButtons, 1 JTextArea, 1 JTextField

-The idea is to grid the GUI such that EVERY item on the frame is seperated into it’s own box, then starting at the left across the top number the columns starting at 0.
-Then along the left or right side starting at the top number the rows again starting at 0.
+The idea is to grid the GUI such that EVERY item on the frame is separated into its own box.
+Then starting at the left, across the top number, the columns starting at 0 are separated.
+Then along the left or right side, starting at the top number, the rows again starting at 0 are separated.

--Now every item to be placed on your frame has a grid identity pair an (x,y) co-oridnate if you like.
+-Now every item to be placed on your frame has a grid identity pair, an (x,y) co-ordinate (if you like).
 These pairs will be how we place the items onto the frame.

 -This co-ordinate is always the top left co-ordinate if multiple lines cross a single item.